 What is Validation?

-Validation is the process where you show that you can put your knowledge and skills about the topics covered in a module into practice in your role in Scouting.
-You will need to validate all the modules required for your role, regardless of whether you have gained skills through learning or through previous experience.
+Validation is the process where you show that you can put your knowledge and skills about the topics covered in a module into practice in your current role in Scouting.
+You will need to validate all of the modules required for your role, regardless of whether you have gained skills through learning or through previous experience.

-There are several different validation methods for each module; you will work with your Training Adviser to decide which is most appropriate for you.
+There are several different validation methods for each module; when starting the module, you will determine, with your Training Adviser, which is most appropriate method for this module.
 Validation should reflect the activities of your normal Scouting role and should be backed up by evidence.
 The different aspects of your role, for example running meetings, planning programmes, leading and managing others, will show your abilities and knowledge.

 There are a number of methods of validation, for example:

 · A visit from your Training Adviser to observe you carrying out an activity

 · A written or verbal statement to your Training Adviser from an observer

 · Paperwork created for the role such as programme plans, letters to parents, instructions for activities and risk assessments

 · Notes from activities or meetings

 · Obtaining a qualification, such as a first aid certificate or nights away permit

 · Completing a questionnaire

 · Discussion with your Training Adviser

 · Photos of a validation activity

 · Videos of a validation activity

 · Presentations to adults or young people in Scouting.

 These are just some examples of validation methods.
 There are other methods, or variations of these that you might want to use.
 These can be agreed between you and your Training Adviser.